Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Real Data

 \section{Real Data}

 Predicting criminal recidivism is a well-studied application of automated decision systems.
-A prominent example is the COMPAS algorithm by NorthPoint Inc., used in the U.S. to assess a defendant’s likelihood of reoffending.
-Given the high stakes of this task, ensuring prediction accuracy is critical, regardless of this task's inherent difficulty.
+A prominent example is the COMPAS risk-assessment instrument, which is used in the United States to assess a defendant's likelihood of reoffending.
+Given the high stakes of this task, the reliability of definitive predictions is critical, particularly when the underlying classification problem is difficult.

 We analyze a dataset originally collected by ProPublica to investigate fairness in machine learning \citep{Angwin_16}.
-While fairness is not our focus here, our methodology could be extended to known protected groups.
+Although fairness is not our focus here, our methodology could be extended to provide group-specific error control for known protected groups.
 We approach the task using both binary classification and hypothesis testing, as outlined in Section \ref{sec:gen_hyp_test}, applying our data-driven Algorithms~\ref{Binary_Class_Calib:alg} and~\ref{NP_Indec_Calib:alg}.

-The dataset has $6,172$ defendants, with $2,990$ recidivating within a two-year window, which we use as the ground truth.
-We perform $100$ random splits into observed and test sets, with the observed set further divided into training and calibration subsets.
-An ensemble model, averaging Naive Bayes, logistic regression, and AdaBoost classifiers is trained, and error rates and indecision masses $\gamma$ are averaged across test sets \citep{Hastie2017}.

-Figure \ref{fig:compass_combined} summarizes our results.
-The top row shows binary classification outcomes: the left plot varies indecision mass $\gamma$ to minimize error, revealing that error decreases with more indecisions.
-The middle plot controls misclassification rate $\alpha$, showing deviations from target accuracy, while the right plot tracks the required indecision mass.
-As $\alpha$ increases, the task becomes easier and fewer indecisions are needed.

-The bottom row presents hypothesis testing results: overall error, type \Romannum{1} and type \Romannum{2} errors, and the minimal $\gamma$ needed to control both.
-Green shading indicates the 5th–95th percentile range of achievable error rates.
-Middle plots show deviations from $\alpha$, values above zero indicate uncontrolled error.
-Our method (green / triangle) consistently outperforms the NP-classifier (orange / circle), especially in reducing type \Romannum{2} error.
-For small $\alpha$, our method conservatively estimates type \Romannum{1} error, but for $\alpha > 0.3$, control improves significantly.
-As the error tolerance increases, the required indecision mass drops sharply, consistent with our simulation findings.
+The processed dataset contains $6,172$ defendants, of whom $2,990$ are labeled as recidivating under the outcome used in our analysis.
+We perform $100$ random splits of the data, assigning $25\%$ of the observations to training, $25\%$ to calibration, and the remaining $50\%$ to a held-out test set.
+For each split, we fit an ensemble consisting of AdaBoost, logistic regression, a generalized additive model (GAM), and nonparametric naive Bayes.
+Each component estimates the conditional probability of class~1, corresponding to no recorded recidivism, and the four estimated probabilities are averaged with equal weights.
+The resulting ensemble score is used for both the binary-classification and NP analyses.
+All classification thresholds and indecision regions are selected using only the calibration subset, after which error rates and indecision masses are evaluated on the held-out test subset and averaged across the $100$ splits \citep{Hastie2017}.